How To Make The Most Of 1 Day In Seoul: A Crazy 24 Hour Guide

 If it gets too hectic, consider swapping the Starfield Library and the Han River for each other.

-Did you make this 24 hours in Seoul itinerary work?
+Did you make this 24-hour Seoul itinerary work?
 Let me know in the comments below!
-I’d love to hear your experience!
+I’d love to hear about your experience!
 Don’t forget to check out my Must Know Tips For First-Time Travel To Seoul!
 It will save you from a few mistakes I made when travelling to Korea!

 Hi Sarah.